timschneiderxyz/fyWin/.github/README.md

 # fyWin10 - For your Windows 10 <!-- omit in toc -->

-This PowerShell Script helps you, among other things, to get rid of pre-installed apps on Windows 10, disable unnecessary tasks and services as well as to protect your privacy.
+This PowerShell Script helps you to get rid of all kinds of bloatware and other inconveniences Windows 10 brings with it.
+Well, at least most of it.
 A detailed list of all the features provided by this script is given below.

 ## Disclaimer

 **The script is provided as is and you use it at your own risk.
 I am not liable for any damages or problems that may result from using it.
 Also, there is no function to revert the changes.**

 **Tested with Windows 10 on Build 1909 64-Bit.**

-## Purpose

-The purpose of this Script is quite simple: To get rid of all the inconveniences Windows 10 brings with it.
-At least most of them.

-It is very annoying that such a script is even necessary, after all you have paid for your operating system (at least most people did).
-Nevertheless, Microsoft doesn't seem to care about this and puts all kinds of bloatware and other inconveniences into the operating system.
-With the help of this Script it is possible to fix at least some of this.

 ---